 An array of floating barriers and platforms are attached to the sea bed to concentrate the plastic before extracting it from the ocean – a collection process which is 100% driven by the natural winds and currents.
 Instead of nets, solid floating barriers make entanglement of wildlife impossible.
 Virtually all of the current flows underneath these booms, taking away all neutrally buoyant organisms, while the lighter-than-water plastic remains in front of the floating barrier, up to the microscopically sized particles.
 The scalable array of moorings and booms is designed for large-scale deployment, covering millions of square kilometers.
 Thanks to its projected high capture and field efficiency, a single gyre can be covered in just 5 years.
 The method is theoretically highly cost-effective.

-A feasibility study is being held, but funding is needed.
 What worthier cause than the health of our beautiful oceans?
 10% of all The Silver Forge sales will be donated to The Ocean Cleanup this month.
 Head to my shop now to help out, won’t you?
 I love to support enterprising and hardworking people dedicating themselves to the future of our planet!